-Please note that this registration of your local address (Anmeldebestätigung) is not the same as getting your Residence Permit (Aufenthaltserlaubnis) at the Immigration Office (Ausländerbehörde).
+Please note that this registration of your local address (Anmeldebestätigung) is not the same as getting your Residence Permit (Aufenthaltserlaubnis) at the Foreigner's Office (Ausländerbehörde).
 After registering your address in Germany, you will automatically receive a letter with information regarding your appointment to get the residence permit.
+This letter usually arrives 3-4 weeks to the address that you've registered at the city hall.